twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 # Define vocation
 Also known as a baptismal mission.
 It is a calling from God.
 Essentially your job, the job you were always meant to pursue.
+Could also be a call to the priesthood or sisterhood.
 <!--ID: 1743891469581-->

 ---
 # What is a call story?
+What is its format?
 Stories where God sends a person, usually a prophet on a mission.
+They usually follow this pattern:
-1.
+1. Confrontation with God
+2. Introductory Speech
+3. Imparting of a Mission
+4. Objection by the prophet-to-be
+5. Reassurance by God
+6. The Sign
 <!--ID: 1743891469618-->

 ---